DoTheEvo/selfhosted-apps-docker/bitwarden_rs/readme.md

 To test if websocket works, have the desktop app open and make changes through browser extension, or through the website.
 Changes should immediatly appear in the desktop app.
-If it is not working, you need to manually sync for changes to appear.
+If it's not working, you need to manually sync for changes to appear.

 # Extra info